lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

  - USE bioinformatics tools (GATK, Hail...) in Terra workflows on GCP
  - RUN scalable analysis on GCP without manually configuring Cloud Storage & VMs (or container clusters)
  - READ - [Getting Stated with GATK via Terra Workspaces](https://software.broadinstitute.org/gatk/blog?id=24102)
- - UNDERSTAND job overhead on GCP using Job Manager tools in Terra
+ - UNDERSTAND the GCP services used for your workflow (analysis) job using Terra Job Manager tools

 ### What is this

- Use Terra workflows for analysis - architecture and flow of researcher actions is shown belown
+ Use Terra workflows for scaling your analysis - architecture and flow of researcher actions is shown belown

 [![terra-wk-arch](/images/terra-wk-arch.png)]()

- Workflows use GCP Virtual Machine and Cloud Storage buckets.
-Create your own workflows, or use example, pre-configured workflows.
-These can implement standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) - shown below, or [Hail](https://hail.is/).
-Workflows can also use your own custom tools.
+ Terra Workflows are written with WDL scripts.
+Terra implements a persisent cromwell server cluster on GCP.
+Terra workflows run using Google Cloud Storage buckets, GCP Virtual Machines and the Cloud Life Sciences API (also called PAPI for pipelines API).
+You can configure existing workflows or create your own workflows.
+Terra includes examples - these are runnable pre-configured workflows.
+Workflows can implement standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) - shown below, or [Hail](https://hail.is/).
+Workflows can also run your own custom tools or scripts.

   [![gatk-concepts](/images/gatk-concepts.png)]()